 Galileo once said, “Mathematics is the alphabet with which God has written the universe.”
 Artists, musicians, and philosophers have long evoked the power of sacred geometry in their work, from Da Vinci to Pythagoras.
 It’s quite probable that Mozart employed the Golden Ratio for his musical compositions.
 The sacred spiral (fibonacci sequence), for instance, is inherent in everything from a simple pine cone, to a snail shell, to the human body, to the Great Pyramids at Giza.
 Plato’s solids (platonic shapes) are said to form the basis for every design in the universe, even down to a molecular scale.

 Whatever the reason behind the prevalence of these patterns, one thing is clear: Symbols have power.
-So with that in mind, here are 13 geometrical patterns to help link your body and spirit with the sacred language of the universe.
+Here is a selection of geometrical patterns to help link your body and spirit with the sacred language of the universe.

 The Flower of Life

 One of the world’s most ancient symbols, the Flower of Life is said to represent the divine, mathematical order in all of life.
 Consisting of evenly spaced, overlapping circles (with a six fold symmetry like a hexagon), some believe the symbol to be a divine, visual expression of life, consciousness, and creation.
 Leonardo Da Vinci was particularly interested in the form and mathematical proportions of the Flower of Life and its connection to physical space and human consciousness.
 The Symbol has been found at The Temple of Osiris in Abydos, Egypt, The Forbidden City, in Beijing, China, and many other sacred sites all over the world.

 Seed of Life